Luxmusik/sandbox-virtualappliance/readme.md

 This will create a new Git repository to host your code.
 The Git url will be ```git.test-sandbox.bluth.com/banana-stand.git```

-#### Add a new Git remote pointing to the target MockService
+#### Add a new Git remote pointing to the target mock service

-Having created the new target MockService we need to add it as a git remote to the local copy of the source MockService.
+Having created the new target mock service we need to add it as a git remote to the local copy of the source mock service.
 From a terminal we do this with **git remote add**:

 ```
 git remote add target http://michaelbluth@git.test-sandbox.bluth.com/banana-stand.git